 Unobscured views of the magnificent mountain are best at the end of the Avenue of Flags.
 Excellent spot for photographs and selfies.
 Early in the morning, you get a sense of peace sitting on the benches.
 The Grandview Terrace is just one of the 29 stops on the audio/multimedia tour.

 Directly beneath the Grandview Terrace is the Lincoln Borglum Visitor Center and Museum.
-Stairs or elevators to the left or right will take you down to the Visitor Center.
-We found this visitor center was very informative.
+Stairs or elevators on the left or right will take you down to the Visitor Center.
+We found this visitor center is very informative.
 There are exhibits, a museum, and it has a large theater.
-The “Mount Rushmore: the Shrine” is a14-minute video, played every 20-minutes.
-The film detail the story behind the creation of Mount Rushmore National Memorial.
-It gives a great insight into the early planning stages of the memorial.
-The exhibits cover a great deal of information on the history, conflict and the carving process.
+The “Mount Rushmore: the Shrine” is a 14-minute video, played every 20-minutes.
+The film details the story behind the creation of Mount Rushmore National Memorial.
+It gives great insight into the early planning stages of the memorial.
+The exhibits cover a great deal of information about the history, conflict and the carving process.

 History of the Black Hills: The Beginning of Mount Rushmore

-During the Fort Laramie Treaty of 1868, the U S Government and the Sioux Nation agreed to set aside the Black Hills sacred Indigenous lands completely for the Sioux people.
-However, with the discovery of gold in 1874 at French Creek in what is now Custer State Park, the invasion of prospectors, settlers, and speculators, the government violated the agreement.
-To this day, they have not settled the issue.
+During the Fort Laramie Treaty of 1868, the U S Government and the Sioux Nation agreed to set aside the Black Hills, sacred Indigenous lands, completely for the Sioux people.
+Nevertheless, when gold was found in French Creek in 1874, now part of Custer State Park, prospectors, settlers, and speculators flooded in, leading the government to breach the agreement.
+The issue remains unresolved to this day.

-The mountain was originally called “Tȟuŋkášila Šákpe” meaning six grandfathers by the Lakota Sioux.
-They later renamed it for New York lawyer Charles E. Rushmore.
+The mountain was originally called “Tȟuŋkášila Šákpe,” meaning six grandfathers, by the Lakota Sioux.
+They later renamed it after New York lawyer Charles E. Rushmore.
 He traveled to the Black Hills in 1885 to inspect mining claims in the region.
 It became the official name in 1930.

 Listen to a Studio Talk at the Sculptor’s Studio

-Renowned Dutch-American sculptor Gutzon Borglum molding the Mt Rushmore National Memorial.
+Dutch-American Gutzon Borglum is known for sculpting the Mt Rushmore National Memorial.
 His previous efforts included the carving of Stone Mountain in Georgia.
 Borglum’s original vision was to include not just the faces but the upper bodies of each president.
 As funding became an issue, he was required to par down his vision.
 Sadly, Gotzon died 6-months prior to the completion of the memorial.
 His son Lincoln, who aided in the project, completed it after his father’s death.

 Don’t Forget: passport cancellation stamps and NPS Junior Ranger programs are available at the Sculptor’s Studio.